alexksikes/elasticsearch-vectorize/TUTORIAL.md

 vectorizer = get_vectorizer_body(features)
 ```

-Next we will use `_search_vectorize` to generate the actual dataset.
+Next let's see how to use `_search_vectorize` to generate the actual dataset.
 At that point, we will be in position to train a model and evaluate on its accuracy.

 ## Generating a Dataset

-Let's have a look at the `_search_vectorize` in action with the small vectorizer made of the top 10 positive keywords.
+Let's start by taking at the response look returned by using `_search_vectorize` on the small vectorizer made of the top 10 positive keywords.

 ```javascript
 GET sentiment140/tweets/_search_vectorize?sparse_format=coo